jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ![Denver and Phoenix](https://github.com/jasonmerecki/blog/blob/main/useepoch/DenPhoExample.png)

 The actual geographical area Time Zone is "America/Phoenix" as it defines a geographical area where people agree to set calendars and clocks together.
-This specific geographic area has agreed to have a -07:00 offset all year long, and does not o
+This specific geographic area has agreed to have a -07:00 offset all year long, and does not observed Daylight Savings Time.
+The synonym for -07:00 used to describe this offset is commonly Mountain Standard Time (although some systems call this "Arizona Time"

 ## Putting it together